NoroffFEU/social-media-client/README.md

 We have implemented GitHub Actions to automate our development process:

 1. **Code Review**: Automatically reviews code in pull requests using OpenAI.
-2. **Deployment**: Automatically deploys our application to GitHub Pages whenever there's a push to the  branch.
+2. **Deployment**: Automatically deploys our application to GitHub Pages whenever there's a push to the master branch.

 ### Dependencies